Skip to main content

 • Use enough.
 Adult full-body application is about 1 ounce (a shot glass).
 Most people use a third of that.

 • Mineral (zinc oxide, titanium dioxide) or chemical formulations both work.
 Mineral is the default for sensitive skin, infants over 6 months, and the face.
-Chemical is often cosmetically cleaner.
-Pick what you will actually use.
+Chemical often feels lighter and leaves less white residue on the skin.
+Pick the one you will keep using.

-• "Reef-safe" typically means avoiding oxybenzone and octinoxate.
-The science on coral impact is real; if you are paddling, snorkeling, or in protected waters, lean reef-safe.
+• "Reef-safe" typically means a sunscreen without oxybenzone and octinoxate.
+The evidence that these chemicals harm coral is well documented, so if you are paddling, snorkeling, or in protected waters, choose a reef-safe option.

 Other layers that beat sunscreen for primary protection: